DaanvandenBogaard/DBL_webtech/README.md

 - In-degree: Same as degree but only takes in-degree into account
 - Out-degree: Same as degree but only takes out-degree into account
 - Activity: Orders the nodes in terms of activity, nodes that are more active at the start at the top and nodes that are more active at the end are placed at the bottom.
-Nodes that are active troughout are places in the middle.
+Nodes that are active throughout are places in the middle.

 and the MSV colour selector: